lazeromlet/flutterpage/index.md

   });
 ```

+The code aboce is useful for us as it creates some dumby data to populate our calendar.

 ### Main

 Some of main will be there on startup but using this code in place of that will make our program run.

-copy and paste from the main gitHub branch or copy and paste from below
+copy and paste from the main gitHub branch or copy and paste from below.

 ```markdown
 void main() {